 Advanced Anatomy and Physiology is the second semester in a two-semester sequence in which normal human anatomy and physiology are studied using a body systems approach with emphasis on the interrelationships between form and function at the gross and microscopic levels of organization.
 Instructional delivery within a classroom and laboratory setting.
 Experimentation within a science lab will include analysis of cellular metabolism, the individual components of body systems such as the nervous, neuro-muscular, cardiovascular, and urinary.
 Continued examination of homeostatic mechanisms and their relationship to fluid, electrolyte, acid-base balance and blood.
 Integration of genetics to human reproduction and development are also included in this course.

-Pre-requisites: (806-195 or 806-177 or 806-177 or 806-131)
+Pre-requisites: (806-195 or 806-177 or 806-131) and (ACT Reading, 12) or (COMPASS Reading Skills, 51 or SAT Reading, 270 or AccuPlacer Reading